vdaas/vald/dockers/agent/sidecar/README.md

 <!-- introduction sentence -->

-`vald-agent-sidecar` is the docker image for vald-agent-sidecar component.
+`vald-agent-sidecar` is the docker image for the vald-agent-sidecar component.

-This image is responsible for save the index metadata files to external storage like Amazon S3 or Google Cloud Storage.
+This image saves the index metadata files to external storage like Amazon S3 or Google Cloud Storage.

-It has the 2 main features:
+It has 2 main features:

 1. Backup
    - When `Agent` completes creating the index metadata files, `Sidecar` hooks to store them in the external storage.
 1. Restore
-   - WHen the Vald Agent Pod restarts, the index structure is restored from the external backup files.
+   - When the Vald Agent Pod restarts, the index structure on the `vald-agent` component is restored from the external backup files.

 <!-- FIXME: document URL -->